Navillus-BV/sarahsu-co/src/data/pages/about.md

   title: Curious and Curiouser.
   subtitle: MY JOURNEY SO FAR
   cards:
-  - title: EDUCATION
+  - title: Education & Experience
     content: |-
       My superpower is navigating the "space between" (e.g. ideas, people, behaviors, stages) and co-creating magic in the process.

       Life happens at the edges - between what we know and what we don't, between where we are and where we want to be.
-  - title: EXPERIENCE
+  - title: Key Skills
     content: |-
       My superpower is navigating the "space between" (e.g. ideas, people, behaviors, stages) and co-creating magic in the process.

       Life happens at the edges - between what we know and what we don't, between where we are and where we want to be.
-  - title: INSPIRATION
+  - title: Interests & Inspiration
     content: |-
       My superpower is navigating the "space between" (e.g. ideas, people, behaviors, stages) and co-creating magic in the process.